jxieeducation/thrashing/README.md

 crowdsourcing programming tutorials

 ####to do:
-* add instructions on how to ctrl + key for markdown editing
-* redo feed algo
+* url fix
+* contact all potential betas
+* monitoring site
+* admin site

 * tags (look at how github is doing it)
 * upload images to s3
-* url fix

 beta:
 - adrian